Package Leaflet: Information for the User

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take this medicine.
+Consult your doctor or pharmacist before starting treatment with this medicine.

 mainly of the face and throat (signs of a severe allergic reaction, see also section 4 «Possible side effects»).

-flu-like symptoms, swollen lymph nodes (signs of a severe skin reaction, see also section 4 "Possible side effects").
+redness of the skin, blisters on the lips, eyes or mouth, skin peeling, high fever, flu-like symptoms, swollen lymph nodes (signs of a severe skin reaction, see also section 4 «Possible side effects»).

-conscious or awake or feel drowsy and weak (signs of high ammonia levels in the blood, which may be associated with liver or kidney problems, see also section 4 "Possible side effects").
+if you notice difficulty thinking, remembering information or solving problems, or are less conscious or awake or feel drowsy and weak (signs of high ammonia levels in the blood, which may be associated with liver or kidney problems, see also section 4 «Possible side effects»).

-Monitoring your treatment with Deferasirox Zentiva
+Monitoring of your treatment with Deferasirox Zentiva

-Every year, your vision and hearing will be checked during treatment, as a precaution.
+Every year, your vision and hearing will be checked during treatment as a precaution.

 Other medicines and Deferasirox Zentiva